 Spend the rest of the afternoon at leisure B, D

-Day 5 Kumarkom-Alleppey
+Day 5 Kumarakom-Alleppey

 Leave Kumarakom behind as you head to Alleppey, gateway to Kerala's romantic backwaters, a network of 1,500 kilometres of canals.
 The area is often described as the ‘Venice of the East’ but the similarity ends on the water as this tropical maze is edged by coconut groves, banana palms and rice fields interspersed with thatched houses, whitewashed churches and Hindu temples!
-Perhaps its greatest attraction though is the unhurried pace of life which has changed little since merchants first sailed up river to Cochin with their ivory, precious metals and spices.
+Perhaps its greatest attraction though is the unhurried pace of life which has changed little since merchants first sailed up river to Kochi with their ivory, precious metals and spices.